 The Norwegian newspaper clipping covers two Tamil work immigrants from Ceylon (nowadays Sri Lanka) to “Aukra Bruk” in 1973.
 “Aukra Bruk” is a shipyard on the island of Gossen in Aukra municipality in Møre and Romsdal county in Norway.

 “Aukra bruk”.
 Photo by Eilif Næss.
 The picture is from the archive of the newspaper, “Tidens Krav”, from the period of 1970-1994.
 Now, this photo is in Nordmøre museum’s photo collection. (digitaltmuseum.no)

-The reporter writes that Poologanathan Nadarajah and Shanmugam Kandiah Nagarasa has temporarily settled in Gossen for work at the shipyard for last two months.
-This two young men from far warm south have come to the windswept far north coast of Romsdal for vocational training at the mechanical shipbuilding industry.
+The reporter writes that Poologanathan Nadarajah and Shanmugam Kandiah Nagarasa has temporarily settled in Gossen for work at the shipyard for the last two months.
+These two young men from the far warm south have come to the windswept far north coast of Romsdal for vocational training in the mechanical shipbuilding industry.

 The National Libray of Norway

 1 Yarl or Yaazh (யாழ்) is a short form of Yaazhppaanam (Jaffna) peninsula in Eelam (Sri Lanka/ Ceylon).